all of the photos are of our 'girls' when they're grazing on some grass between milkings

 Myth: Hormones are given to ALL conventional cows .

-Fact: We do not give our cows hormones.
+Fact: We do not give our cows the rBST hormone.
 Some dairies do.
 So here is some info on hormones and milk:

 Hormones in milk include BST and rBST.
 BST is a natural hormone that occurs in cows and it functions to increase milk production. rBST is the synthetic form of this natural hormone in milk.
 In the early 1990s, after considerable testing, the FDA approved the use of rBST in milk production and the milk from rBST-supplemented cows is safe for human consumption.
 This has been affirmed and reaffirmed by the FDA, World Health Organization, American Medical Association, National Institute of Health and regulatory agencies in 30 countries.
 BST is species-specific, which means that it is biologically inactive in humans.
 In addition, pasteurization destroys 90% of BST and rBST in milk.
 The remaining trace amounts of this hormone in milk are broken down into inactive fragments (amino acids) by the gastrointestinal tract.
 Furthermore, studies linking the hormones in milk to the early onset of puberty are false; both hormones are “cow-specific,” meaning they have no effect on the human body.
 Since the milk produced is identical, producers are not required to label whether or not their cows are treated with rBST; however, some producers that do not use rBST often market their milk as “rBST-free.”
 Milk produced by treated and untreated cows is exactly the same and offers the same nutritional value. (dairy council of CA)